Pradip-p/daraz-py-scraper/README.md

 python manage.py runserver
 ```
 5. Access the web app by visiting http://localhost:8000/ in your web browser.

+### Future Additional Features

+1. **Download Options:** Implement a download button for each crawler run, allowing users to export scraped data in various formats such as JSON, CSV, and Excel.
+This feature will enhance data accessibility and usability.

+2. **Automated Email Delivery:** Integrate an automatic email delivery system that sends scraped data to clients' specified email addresses.
+This will provide users with a convenient way to receive updates and reports without manual intervention.

+3. **Live Logging:** Develop a live log feature that tracks the progress and status of each scraper in real-time.
+Users will benefit from enhanced transparency and the ability to monitor scraping activities as they happen.

+4. **Notification System:** Add a notification system to alert users about the completion of scraping jobs, errors, or other important events.
+Notifications can be sent via email, Slack, or other preferred communication channels, ensuring users stay informed and can take prompt actions as needed.

 #### Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please submit a pull request.